Storyberg/storyberg-api/README.md

 * **sbt** : string
     Tag the event with a campaign name.
 If a tag is not supplied, Storyberg will search for a user session that contains a tag and automatically associate the tag with the event.

+How to use it from Rails controllers?

+How to use it from Rails controllers?

 Example:
 ```ruby
   Storyberg.record current_user.id, {a: current_user.organization.id}